 A parole eligibility date is the earliest date that an offender may be eligible for parole release, which coincides with the date that the indeterminate portion of the offender’s sentence begins.
 In the event there are multiple sentences, the sentence having the latest indeterminate begin date will be used as the offender’s parole eligibility date.

-- The resident reaching their parole eligibility date.
+- The incarcerated individual reaching their parole eligibility date.

-- The resident completing any required institutional programming.
+- The incarcerated individual completing any required institutional programming.

-- The resident’s parole plan must be submitted to their District of proposed supervision.
+- The incarcerated individual’s parole plan must be submitted to their District of proposed supervision.

 - The parole plan must be investigated and approved by their District of proposed supervision.

-- If the parole plan is not approved, the resident must formulate a new parole plan and that plan must be investigated and approved.
+- If the parole plan is not approved, the incarcerated individual must formulate a new parole plan and that plan must be investigated and approved.

-- The resident must make transportation arrangements from the institution to their parole destination.
+- The incarcerated individual must make transportation arrangements from the institution to their parole destination.

-- The resident’s parole contract must be finalized.
+- The incarcerated individual’s parole contract must be finalized.

-- The resident must sign their parole contract.
+- The incarcerated individual must sign their parole contract.

 - A hearing investigator may reinstate your parole after the hearing.